 F1 F9 Activate temporarily the Object snap functions.
-F11 Defines point on a line or edge by giving distance from the closest end point (Relative (C)).
-F12 Inserts a relative point from the position of the crosshair cursor (Relative (B)). insert Moves UCS to the position of the crosshair cursor.
-Shift 순 + insert Moves UCS back to the Global co-ordinate system position (original state).
-Esc Quits from the current command.
+F 11 (C)).
+Defines point on a line or edge by giving distance from the closest end point (Relative F12 Inserts a relative point from the position of the crosshair cursor (Relative (B)). insert Moves UCS to the position of the crosshair cursor.
+Shift insert Moves UCS back to the Global co-ordinate system position (original state).
+Esc Pressing 1 st Esc breaks the current command (e.g. placing a structural element).
+For pressing 2 nd Esc the active tool palette closes.
 PgUp Opens the properties dialog (Default settings) of the current command.
 Enter Confirms data input / repeats the last command / finishes multi-selection.
 Space Restarts the steps of the current command.
 Backspace Goes back to previous step in a multi-step command.